cloudbiskuit/notefort/README.md

 With features like rolling updates, service discovery, and load balancing, Kubernetes simplifies application deployment and scaling.
 Additionally, its portability and integration with cloud-native environments make it ideal for managing complex, distributed applications across various cloud  environments.

-NOTEFORT application is deployed in a Kubernetes cluster.
+NOTEFORT is deployed in a Kubernetes cluster.

 ## Cluster Autoscaler
 The Cluster Autoscaler scales the number of nodes in the Kubernetes cluster.
 If there are not enough resources on existing nodes to schedule new pods, the Cluster Autoscaler can add new nodes to the cluster.
 Conversely, if nodes are underutilized and pods can be moved to other nodes, the Cluster Autoscaler will remove idle nodes to save costs.